jeamy/asciisky/README.md

 This project was built with assistance from Windsurf (agentic AI coding assistant), GPT 5, 5.1, Claude 3.7, 4.5 Sonnet and SWE-1.
 Babysitting by a human in a virtual environment.

+## Live Demo

+You can try ASCII Sky online at: https://asciisky.eibrain.org/ When switching to a new location for the first time, calculations may take longer because asteroid and comet sky data for that location must be computed and cached first.

 ## License

 This repository is released under the [MIT License](LICENSE).